 KOLN brought to Lincoln its first television station (still broadcasting under the old radio call letters, KOLN Channel 10).
 After changing the radio call letters to the current KLIN, we were also the first to successfully network University of Nebraska football to stations outside the state and as far away as California.

 Since the beginning, KLIN's studios were in downtown Lincoln, but in the early 70's, plans were unveiled for a new home at 44th and O Street.
 By 1976, KLIN and it's sister FM station (now B107.3) moved into Broadcast House.
 And no, it was never an actual residential home as some people in Lincoln might think.
 Owner Norton Warner designed the building specifically for radio studios and if you ever visit or work there, you feel like you're home.
-Today, Broadcast House is home of KLIN and its three FM sister stations, B107.3, Froggy 98.1 and WOW 105.3 FM.
+Today, Broadcast House is home of KLIN and its four FM sister stations, B107.3, Froggy 98.1, WOW 105.3 FM and Red 94.5.

 In the old days, KLIN was a full-service music format with news, weather and sports.
 But just like everything else, radio (especially AM radio) evolved and KLIN was on the "cutting edge of societial evolution" as our good friend Rush Limbaugh is fond of saying.
 In fact, with the introduction of Rush's nationally syndicated radio program in 1988, KLIN shed it's old fashioned, tired format for more engaging programming and thus, news-talk radio came to Lincoln.
 In fact, KLIN was one of the original, and to this day, longest active affiliates of Rush's E.I.B.
 Network.